 Fast and memory-efficient message passing primitives for training Graph Neural Networks.
 Scale to giant graphs via multi-GPU acceleration and distributed training infrastructure.

-I have not used GTN so I cannot say if I have field it correctly or if it is more of a computational graph learning tool.
+I have not used GTN so I cannot say if I have filed this item correctly or if it is more of a computational graph learning tool.